 The Company maintains a stock-based compensation plan under which the Company may grant cash and equity incentive awards to officers, employees, directors, consultants and service providers and one employee stock purchase plan under which employees of the Company and its participating subsidiaries are provided with the opportunity to purchase Talkspace common stock at a discount through accumulated payroll deductions during successive offering periods.
-See Note 11, "Share-based Compensation" in the notes to the consolidated financial statements for further details.
+See Note 8, "Share-based Compensation" in the notes to the consolidated financial statements and Part III, Item 12, which incorporates information by reference to the definitive Proxy Statement for our 2024 Annual Meeting of Stockholders, for further details.